Hi! I'm Sue Raisty and welcome to my blog. Here's a little bit about me...

 I've worked in high tech for my entire adult life.
 I worked as a programmer at MIT CSAIL (it was called LCS then) and National Semiconductor for a few years, and then I co-founded a "somewhat successful" Silicon Valley startup, ZSP Corporation.

-In 2001, I returned to Silicon Valley, moved into Software Product Management, and I've been hooked ever since.
+I then returned to Silicon Valley, moved into Software Product Management, and I've been hooked ever since.
 I worked as product manager at two startups that were eventually acquired by Motorola.
 I then worked at Actuate for several years, eventually becoming Director of Product Management.

 After adopting my kids, I needed more control over my travel schedule, so I left Actuate and started my own Product Management and Product Marketing Consulting firm.
 As a consultant, I've had the privilege of helping several Silicon Valley startups and mid-sized companies define and launch innovative products.
 I've also been a coach to several gifted, up-and-coming product management executives.